-I have read the book by Judith Weston Directing Actors, I do recommend it and it is probably the only book out there on directing actors.
-This is an ancient post and I updated it from 2012-2015.
-If you have any advice on directing actors from your own experience please share below.
+I have also read the book by Judith Weston Directing Actors, I do recommend it and it is probably the only book out there on how to direct actors.

 1. Write a detailed background for each character

 Before you start to audition actors write a detailed character background for all of your main roles.
 You may have done this during the screenwriting stage.
 A detailed character background with information on the characters past, upbringing and personality will really help the actors understand the character you have created.
 I have been directing before and had my actors ask me all sorts of questions about the characters lifestyle, where they are from originally, whom they live with.
 Know your character inside out so you are never caught out with questions.